mesosphere/dcos-docs-site/1.11/storage/persistent-volume/index.md

 ```

 <a name="stateful-sql"></a>
-## Run stateful MySQL on Marathon
+## Stateful MySQL on Marathon

 The default MySQL Docker image does not allow you to change the data folder.
-Since we cannot define a persistent volume with an absolute nested `containerPath` like `/var/lib/mysql`, we need to configure a workaround to set up a Docker mount from hostPath `mysqldata` (relative to the Mesos sandbox) to `/var/lib/mysql` (the path that MySQL attempts to read/write):
+Since we cannot define a persistent volume with an absolute nested `containerPath` like `/var/lib/mysql`, we configure a workaround to set up a Docker mount from hostPath `mysqldata` (relative to the Mesos sandbox) to `/var/lib/mysql` (the path that MySQL attempts to read/write):

 ```json
 {